-- Students will demonstrate a comprehensive understanding of basic mathematical programming methods, stochastic models and decision analysis.
+Students will demonstrate a comprehensive understanding of the theory and application of stochastic models and decision analysis.

-- Students will be able to solve a wide variety of operations research problems using the software commonly used in industry.
+Students will be able to solve a wide variety of operations research problems employing the software commonly used in industry.

-- Students will know how to clearly and concisely present technical information in writing and through oral presentations.
+Students will clearly and concisely present technical information through oral presentations.

 VCU Graduate Bulletin, VCU Graduate School and general academic policies and regulations for all graduate students in all graduate programs